MicrosoftDocs/dynamics-365-fraud-protection/content/security-compliance.md

    You can make requests for each assessment.
 For a request, select the assessment, the Data subject ID, and the value for the Data subject ID.

     - For Account Creation, Account Login, and Purchase Protection, the Data subject ID is user.userId.
-    - For more information on data subject IDs for assessments created using the [Assessment wizard](assessment-create-new.md#assessment-wizard-overview), see [Data subject IDs](assessment-create-new.md#data-subject-ids).
+    - For more information on the data subject IDs for assessments created using the [Assessment wizard](assessment-create-new.md#assessment-wizard-overview), see [Data subject IDs](assessment-create-new.md#data-subject-ids).

 1. Select the type of request you would like to make (export or delete), and then review and confirm.